 - 3 eggs

-- 1 tbsp orange zest about 1 orange worth
+- 1 tablespoon orange zest about 1 orange worth

 - 1 cup olive oil medium to light colored